Regents-HSE Exam Pathway: Frequently Asked Questions

 Answer: To legally withdraw from school, a student must have reached the MCSAA.
 MCSAA can be either 16 or 17 years of age depending on the school district.
 Test takers must have reached the MCSAA and be officially exited from school prior to scheduling a GED Subject test.
 Therefore, the MCSAA applies to test takers seeking to earn sub-test credits through the Regents-HSE Exam Pathway.

-Question: Do applicants for the Regents-HSE Exam Pathway have to meet the MCSSA before submitting an Application R?
+Question: Do applicants for the Regents-HSE Exam Pathway have to meet the MCSAA before submitting an Application R?

 Answer: Candidates may submit an Application R before reaching the MCSAA.
 By doing so, the process will inform the candidate which GED subject test(s) the candidate needs to take and pass to earn a HSE diploma.
-However, the candidate may not take a GED® Test or receive an HSE diploma before reaching the MCSAA.
+However, the candidate may not take a GED® Test or receive an HSE diploma before age eligibility requirements to test are met.

 Requesting High School Transcripts and Official Record